Agent-Coder/MKS21X-FinalProject/README.md

 # MKS21X-FinalProject

+### Introduction

+We decieded to recreate the game 1010! on the terminal!

 ### Instructions:

 *Please Maximize Your Terminal And Set Your Terminal to have a Black Background Before Running This Program*